beewae/forbyl/README.md

-# forbyl
-just for learning github
+# How use github simply

+## The First Step

+you should register a account in github.